MadelineLowes/display-my-team/README.md

 (https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-This application is build using Node.js and runs in the command-line.
+This application is built using Node.js and runs in the command-line.
 It is intended to be used for employers to input information about their teams to help display a summary of each employee.
 Once the information has been inputted - using inquirer in the terminal - an HTML file will automattically be created, which will be styled when it's opened in the browser.

 ## Table of Contents
 - [Description](#description)